aliemteam/aliemcards/TOFIX.md

 - gulpfile tag/category processing does not remove empty headings already in dbase
-- API needs tokenization and authorization based access
+- API needs tokenization and authorization based access X Search is not predictive on partial words